wp-plugins/rs-feedburner/readme.txt

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 == Upgrade Notice ==
-= 1.5 =
+= 1.5.1 =
-Made various code improvements, tweaks, and minor fixes.
+* Fixed a bug that some sites were experiencing after upgrading to WordPress 4.3, and made various other code improvements.
 Please see Changelog for details.